GracianB/yoga-instructor/README.md

 When to correct.

+When to adapt.

 When to leave space.

+And, most importantly:

-And, most importantly, when to stop talking.
+### when to stop talking.

 ---

+# 🏢 Corporate Yoga

+## Wellness · Google / YouTube

+Experience connected to corporate wellness programs during my time at **Majorel**.

+The goal was not to turn an office into an ashram.

+It was much simpler:

+> **Create an accessible space to move, breathe and recover attention within a professional environment.**

+A pause.

+A change of rhythm.

+A moment to return to the body.

+---

 # 🧠 What I try to teach

-I do not want someone to leave a class thinking:
+I do not want someone to finish a class thinking:

 > "That was an impressive posture."